tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_version_control.md

 ## The idea of version control

 When you install version control software such as Git and initialize a repository in a folder, an invisible folder gets added to the repository.
 This invisible folder handles the versioning of the content in that folder.
-(If you want to move the Git tracking to another folder, you can simply move the invisible git folder to that other folder.)
+(If you want to move the Git tracking to another folder, you can move the invisible git folder to that other folder.)

 {% include random_ad2.html %}